Datamine/Twitter-Banner-Rotator/README.md

 This project contains a Python script for updating your Twitter banner picture.
-By deploying this script (and a set of images) to Heroku, and setting a scheduler to run the script once a day, your Twitter banner picture will get automatically updated once a day -- cycling through the set of images you provided.
+By deploying this script (and a set of images) to Heroku, and setting a scheduler to run the script once a day, your Twitter banner picture will get automatically updated once a day --  selecting one at random from a set of images you provided.

 ## Instructions